How to Add Zero-Cost AI Features to Any Website Using Local Models

 Generate training data with a teacher model

 Pick a capable teacher model.
-I used Claude Haiku because it's fast and cheap — $0.002 per call.
+I used Claude Haiku because it is fast and cheap at $0.002 per call.
 GPT-4o-mini works too.
-The teacher's only job is to demonstrate the task on diverse inputs.
-Quality matters more than quantity: 120 high-quality examples beat 1,000 sloppy ones.
-I learned this when an early draft with more but noisier examples actually underperformed.
+The teacher's only job is to show the task on many different inputs.
+Quality beats quantity: 120 good examples beat 1,000 messy ones.
+I learned this when an early draft with more but noisier examples actually did worse.

 import anthropic, json, time